Tiqr/tiqr-server-libphp/README.md

 An example on how to configure, create and work with the `Service`.

 ### Config
-To create the Tiqr Service you need to provide it with configuration options for the Tiqr_Service as well as the configuration for the Tiqr_StateStorage.
-The Tiqr_StateStorage is used to link the API calls from the tiqr client with the API calls from your tiqr server webinterface.
-You must select and configure the type you want to use – (e.g. pdo) corresponds with the class (e.g. type pdo will use Tiqr_StateStorage_PDO).
+To create the Tiqr Service you need to provide it with configuration options for the `Tiqr_Service` as well as the configuration for the `Tiqr_StateStorage`.
+The `Tiqr_StateStorage` is used to link the API calls from the tiqr client with the API calls from your tiqr server webinterface.
+You must select and configure the type you want to use – (e.g. pdo) corresponds with the class (e.g. type pdo will use `Tiqr_StateStorage_PDO`).

+The documentation of all the configuration options can be found in the [Tiqr_Service](library/tiqr/Tiqr/Service.php) class.

-The APNS and FCM configuration and the Token exchange configuration is required for sending Push Notifications to iOS and Android clients.
-These push notifications are an optional alternative way to start an authentication for a know user.
+The APNS and FCM configuration and the Token exchange configuration is only required for sending Push Notifications to iOS and Android clients.
+These push notifications are an optional alternative way to start an authentication for a know user and require you to release your own app, under your own name.
 When not using push notifications the user must always scan a QR code.

 ```php
 // Options for Tiqr_Service